-Fatigue is a term used to to describe the general overall feeling of tiredness and/or a lack of energy.
-Other words that are sometimes used in place of fatigue include exhaustion, weariness, and lethargy.
-According to the National Institutes of Health, feeling fatigued is not the same different from just feeling drowsy or sleepy.
-(NIH) When you are fatigued, you have no motivation and no energy.
-Being sleepy may be a symptom of fatigue, but it is not the same thing.
+Fatigue is a term used to describe an overall feeling of tiredness or lack of energy.
+It isn’t the same as simply feeling drowsy or sleepy.
+When you’re fatigued, you have no motivation and no energy.
+Being sleepy may be a symptom of fatigue, but it’s not the same thing.

-If your fatigue has no apparent cause, and it not going away with proper rest and nutrition, you should see your doctor.
-He or she can help to diagnose what is causing your fatigue and work with you to treat it.
+If your fatigue doesn’t resolve with proper rest and nutrition, or you suspect it’s caused by an underlying physical or mental health condition, see your doctor.
+They can help diagnose the cause of your fatigue and work with you to treat it.

-There are many potential causes of fatigue, which can be divided into three general categories—lifestyle factors, medical issues, and mental health issues.
+There are many potential causes of fatigue.
+They can be divided into three general categories:

-If you are experiencing fatigue, your activities and other lifestyle choices may be the root cause.
-In these cases, the reasons behind your feelings of exhaustion are often fairly easy to pinpoint.
-Fatigue can be caused by:
+If you’re experiencing fatigue, your activities and other lifestyle choices may be the root cause.
+For example, fatigue can result from:

 - lack of sleep